binkley/modern-java-practices/README.md

 sample Gradle and Maven projecdts use Java, but most recommendations apply to builds for _any_ JVM language.

-(See the wheel to the right?  _No, you do not need to be agile!_  This article is for _you_ regardless of how your project approaches software.
+(See the wheel to the right?  _No, you do not need to be agile!_ (But I encourage you to explore the benefits of Agile.)
+This article is for _you_ regardless of how your project approaches software.
 The point is to "make people awesome" for any project, possibly the most key value of Agile approaches to software.)

+### Principles in designing these builds

+1. Make it work
+   - Can I as a Day 1 developer build the project locally?
+   - Can I hand the project off to someone else to try?
+2. Make it right
+   - Can I reproduce issues in the CI build, and fix it locally?
+   - Can I find code and security issues from running the build?
+3. Make it fast
+   - Can I run the local build as frequently as I like, and be productive?
+   - Can I have a fast cycle of code &amp; test?

-Goals for this project:
+### Goals for this project

 * Starter build scripts for Modern Java/JVM builds in Gradle and Maven, helpful for new projects, or refurbishing existing projects